rvennam/istio-on-iks/custom-istio-ingress-1.7.md

       - name: custom-ingressgateway
         label:
           istio: custom-ingressgateway
-        namespace: bookinfo
+        namespace: custom-gateways
         enabled: true
         k8s:
           serviceAnnotations:
             service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type: public # Change to private for a private IP
 ```
 4. Apply the above `IstioOperator` CR to your cluster.
-The Managed Istio operator running in the `ibm-operators` namespace will read the resource and install the Gateway Deployment and Service into the `bookinfo` namespace.
+The Managed Istio operator running in the `ibm-operators` namespace will read the resource and install the Gateway Deployment and Service into the `custom-gateways` namespace.
 The `revision` field tells the operator to treat this `IstioOperator` as an additional Istio configuration.
 ```
-kubectl apply -f ./custom-ingress-io.yaml
+kubectl apply -f ./custom-ingress-iop.yaml
 ```
-5. Check the deployments and services in `bookinfo` namespace.
+5. Check the deployments and services in `custom-gateways` namespace.
 You should see the new gateway deployed.
 ```
-kubectl get deploy,svc -n bookinfo
+kubectl get deploy,svc -n custom-gateways
 ```
 ```
 NAME                                    READY   UP-TO-DATE   AVAILABLE   AGE